IndustrialGameworks/Colony-Administrator/README.md

   13/01/2018 - Committed the base files to github.
 Mainly so everyone has access to the camera system, which is still work-in-progress.
   16/01/2018 - Merged master branch with camera fix that needed pushing onto the server.
   This push also included work on the block placement system that had been undertaken.
+  17/01/2018 - Substantial work on the mouse pointer returning world coordinates.
+  This is preperation for block placement handler implementation.